mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Kubernetes udemy.md

 ## To create a service we can refer k8s documentations

 vi cretae the service & then kubectl create -f service.yaml

+## NAme space

+Create a POD in the finance namespace.   kubectl run redis --image=redis -n finance

+Which namespace has the blue pod in it?   kubectl get pods --all-namespaces